n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 1. The first step is to determine the base consonant of the cluster and tag it as `POS_BASE_CONSONANT`.

+The algorithm for determining the base consonant is

+- If the syllable starts with "Ra,Halant" and the cluster contains more than one consonant, exclude the starting "Ra" from the list of consonants to be considered.
+- Starting from the end of the syllable, move backwards until a consonant is found.
+- If the consonant has a below-base or post-base form or is a pre-base reordering "Ra", move to the previous consonant.
+If neither condition is true, stop.
+- If the consonant is the first consonant, stop.

+The consonant stopped at will be the base consonant.

 2. Second, any two-part dependent vowels (matras) must be decomposed into their canonical left-side and right-side components.
 Bengali has two two-part dependent vowels.
 "O" (`U+09BC`) and "AU" (`U+09CC`).
 Each has a canonical decomposition, so this step is unambiguous.